-Chapter 3 gave us stores — persistence and distribution across machines.
-But stores don’t care who is reading or writing.
-Any party with network access can fetch any hash.
+Chapter 1 gave us stores — persistence and distribution across machines.
+Every store has a root.
+But Chapter 1’s stores are unauthorized: anyone with access can fetch any hash.
 In a single-user system, that’s fine.
 In a multi-user system, it’s “knowing a hash is authorization.”

 Dacite rejects this.
-This chapter adds authorization — proof of possession, authenticated stores, and the GET/PUT protocols.
-Together they give secure access control without ACLs or capabilities — just structural proofs over the DAG.
+This chapter introduces authorized stores — stores that require proof of possession before they will fetch or store a node.
+The mechanism is structural proofs over the DAG: data proofs and chain proofs.
+Together they give secure access control without ACLs or capabilities — just roots and the paths between them.

 In a conventional operating system, memory protection is relatively straightforward.
 The kernel allocates regions of RAM to a process and uses hardware memory management units (MMUs) to prevent that process from reading or writing addresses outside its allocation.
 A memory address is only meaningful within a protected context.